 - Heat the milk and butter.
-Combine milk and 1/4 cup butter in a microwave-safe bowl.
+Combine milk and butter in a microwave-safe bowl.
 Heat on high for 1 minute, then remove and stir.
 Continue heating in 20 second intervals, pausing after each to stir, until the butter is melted and the milk is warm to the touch but not hot.
-(It should be around 110°F — I recommend measuring the temperature with a cooking thermometer.)
-If the mixture is too hot, just wait a few minutes for it to cool.
+(The mixture should be around 110°F — I recommend measuring the temperature with a cooking thermometer.)
+If it is too hot, just wait a few minutes for it to cool.

 - Combine dry ingredients.
-In a separate bowl, whisk together 3 cups flour (not all of the flour), 1/4 cup granulated sugar and salt until combined.
+In a separate bowl, whisk together 3 cups flour, granulated sugar and salt until combined.

 - Mix the dough.
 In the bowl of a stand mixer fitted with the dough-hook attachment, add the warm milk mixture and sprinkle the yeast on top, then give the mixture a brief stir.
 Add the flour mixture and egg, and beat on medium-low speed until combined.
-If the dough is sticking to the sides of the bowl, add the remaining flour, 1/4 cup at a time, until the dough begins to form a ball and pulls away from the sides of the bowl.
-(Use no more than 3 1/2 cups of flour total.)
+If the dough is sticking to the sides of the bowl, add more flour (up to an additional 1/2 cup), until the dough begins to form a ball and pulls away from the sides of the bowl.
 Continue beating for 5 minutes on medium-low speed.
 Remove dough and form it into a ball with your hands.
 Place it in a greased bowl and cover with a damp towel.
 Let rest for 10 minutes.

 - Mix the cinnamon-sugar filling.
-While the dough rests, make your filling by whisking together the remaining 1/4 cup granulated sugar, brown sugar and ground cinnamon together in a small mixing bowl until combined.
+While the dough rests, make your filling by whisking together the granulated sugar, brown sugar and ground cinnamon together in a small mixing bowl until combined.

-- Roll the dough (1st stage).
+- Roll out the dough.
 Once the dough is ready, turn it out onto a floured work surface.
 Use a floured rolling pin to roll the dough out into a large rectangle, about 9 x 14 inches in size.
 (If you want all of the edges to be even, you can use a pizza slicer to cut the dough into an even rectangle.)
-Use a knife or an offset spatula to spread the remaining 1/4 cup of softened butter out evenly over the entire surface of the dough.
-Then sprinkle the dough evenly* with the cinnamon and sugar mixture.
+Use a knife or an offset spatula to spread 1/4 cup of the softened butter evenly over the entire surface of the dough.
+Then sprinkle the dough evenly* with the cinnamon and sugar filling.

-- Roll out the dough (2nd stage).
+- Slice the rolls.
 Beginning at the 14-inch edge, tightly roll up the dough and give the final seam a little pinch so that it seals.
 Use a piece of dental floss or a knife to slice off the two ends of the roll (just 1/2-inch or so on each end, which you can discard) so that the ends are even.
-Cut the remaining dough into 11 or 12 equal pieces.
-(11 rolls fit well in a pie plate, whereas 12 rolls fit in a rectangular pan.)
+Slice the remaining dough into 11 or 12 equal pieces.
+(11 rolls fit well in a pie plate, whereas 12 rolls fit in a rectangular dish.)